 Cervical cancer remains a global killer of women lacking access to basic health services.
 Human papillomavirus (HPV) is the most common sexually transmitted disease in the world, infecting 80% of all adults at some point in their lives.
 In a small number of cases, HPV lingers in the body and causes precancerous lesions in the cervix.
 If untreated, these lesions may progress to cervical cancer.

-An estimated 311,000 women died from cervical cancer in 2018, although it is a preventable disease.
+Almost 342,000 women died from cervical cancer in 2020, although it is a preventable disease.

 Cervical cancer can be simply and effectively prevented in a number of ways: